dcrebbin/gplay-discover-api/README.md

-# Google Play Developer API
+# Google Play Discover API (WIP)

+Google Play Discover is a new way to discover apps on Google Play, powered by Gemini & Google Cloud Embeddings.

 ## Setup